 That’s it!
 So simple.

-start by preparing your jars and lids.
-I prefer to boil the jars and lids for a few minutes, to be confident that they are clean and disinfected.
+Start by preparing your jars and lids.
+I prefer to boil the jars and lids for a few minutes to be confident that they are clean and disinfected.

-Heat over medium low for 20 minutes, then begin mashing the papaya pulp, until you get the desired consistency.
+Heat over medium-low for 20 minutes, then begin mashing the papaya pulp until you get the desired consistency.
 Turn up the heat to reach a rolling boil, and cook the jam for about 5 minutes.
-At this point your jam should reach the “set” temperature, which is 220 degrees.
+At this point, your jam should reach the “set” temperature, which is 220 degrees.
 (More on this below).

 When the jam is done, ladle the jam into your prepared jars to 1/4 inch from the top.
 Wipe the rims with a damp cloth or paper towel.
 Place the lids on the jars and screw the jar rings on tightly.
 Allow the jars to rest for 12-24 hours, undisturbed.
-After the 24 hours, test that all the jars have sealed by pressing down on the center of the jar lid.
-If there is no “give”, the jars have sealed.
-If you have any unsealed jars, put them in the refrigerator and consume within in a week.
+After 24 hours, test that all the jars have sealed by pressing down on the center of the jar lid.
+If there is no “give,” the jars have sealed.
+If you have any unsealed jars, put them in the refrigerator and consume them within a week.